Why asset and inventory management is important to schools and universities

 Getting it right the first time

-Getting it right the first time around has never been more important in relation to tagging, capture, audit and reconciliation of your assets and register.
+Getting it right the first time around has never been more important in relation to tagging, capturing, auditing and reconciling your assets and register.
 Efficient and accurate data collection of new equipment information and auditing of existing equipment is vital if the maximum value is to be realised.

 Tagging and capturing asset data may not seem like rocket science, but doing it correctly is critical to achieving a successful asset management outcome.
 The seemingly smallest details can mean the difference between the success and failure of your entire asset management strategy.

-Information Technology (IT) asset management is an even bigger challenge when trying to satisfying accountability and maximum usage.
+Information Technology (IT) asset management is an even bigger challenge when trying to satisfy accountability and maximum usage.

-Here are just some equipment management challenges faced by the education industry when trying to satisfying accountability and maximum usage of critical assets.
+Here are just some equipment management challenges faced by the education industry when trying to satisfy accountability and maximum usage of critical assets.

 Tracking equipment; securing funding and preventing loss